-I am a PhD canditate at the Institute of Digital Health within UCL’s Interaction Centre (UCLIC).
-I use a mixture of research methods to understand the online social behaviours of users.
-I am especially interested in how people managing their privacy and disclosure of personal information and how this is linked to people impression management behaviours.
+I’m a PhD canditate at the Institute of Digital Health within UCL’s Interaction Centre (UCLIC).
+I use mixed methods, drawing on theory from the fields of psychology, economics, sociology, and evolutionary biology, to understand people’s online social behaviours.
+I am especially interested in how people manage privacy around sensitive information in online social spaces.

-My current research is interested in how men who have sex with men (MSM) manage HIV status information in online sex-social applications (apps).
-Using a mixture of qualitative and quantitative research methods, I draw on economic, communication, and motivation theories to develop a rich understanding of how HIV status information in sex-social environments is being perceived, and how this information is changing interactions, behaviours, and social norms.
+My current research which has been published at CSCW and CHI is interested in how men who have sex with men (MSM) manage HIV status information in online sex-social apps (dating apps).
+I’ve utilised secondary sources of public domain data to understand user attitudes to HIV status disclosure fields being introduced into these environments.
+Having conducted extensive interviews with users, I have developed behavioural insights into why users choose to disclose their status through these HIV status disclosure fields, and how these fields are affecting user interactions.
 My work challenges the notion of control in the design of sensitive disclosure fields and suggests that privacy may unravel around non-disclosures, as those not disclosing may be assumed to be “hiding” undesirable information.

 My research is funded by Privacy&Us, EU Marie Skłodowska-Curie Innovative Training Networks.